Software

 Tech stack I have used so far:

-Backend: Node.js/Express, Python, PostgreSQL, SQLite, AWS
+Backend: Node.js/Express, Python, Java, Spring Boot

-IDE's: PyCharm, VSC, QtCreator
+IDE's: IntelliJ, PyCharm, Visual Studio Code, QtCreator

 Version Control: Git, GitHub, GitLab